Preview

 Sections and subsections in the text are presented on a separate line in bold.

-All tables and figures in the manuscript must be cited in the text and arranged in the order in which they are cited.
+All tables and figures in the manuscript are placed in the text in the order in which they are cited.
 It is important to cite the sources of tables and figures.
-Unless otherwise stated, tables and figures are assumed to have been created by the author.
+Unless otherwise noted, tables and figures are assumed to have been created by the author.

 Figures and Tables